kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 - 🎯 In `Java Script`, variables and functions can be used before declaring it.
 The `Java Script` compiler moves all the declarations of variables and functions on top. so there will not be any error.
 This is called hoisting.

-- 1. 👍 `Variable Hoisting:` When we declare a variable using `var`, the declaration is `hoisted` to the top of its scope, but the assignment is not.
+- 1. 👍 `Variable Hoisting:` When we declare a variable using `var`, the declaration is `hoisted` to the top of its scope, but the assignment is not yet initialized.

 ```
 console.log(x); // Output: undefined